 This trend is also noticeable in B2B e-commerce.
-Today’s business customers now increasingly expect the same convenient payment methods they are familiar with shopping as a consumer when buying for their company.
+B2B trade customers now increasingly expect the same convenient payment methods they are familiar with shopping as a consumer when buying for their company.

 In B2C and B2B, Buy Now, Pay Later is the most popular payment method.
-However, business customers are offered this option much less frequently and in more cumbersome ways than private consumers who can easily pay by invoice and installment purchase in almost every web store.
+However, business customers are offered this option much less frequently and in more cumbersome ways than private consumers, who can easily pay by invoice and installment purchase in almost every online store.

 What does Buy Now, Pay Later (BNPL) mean?

 First, let's clarify what we mean by the term "Buy Now, Pay Later," which has become a big trend in e-commerce:

 Simply put, BNPL means that goods and services are purchased first and paid for later – effectively a purchase on account.
 This applies to transactions in the B2C sector and between trade customers.

 The term covers various payment methods.
 The most popular BNPL payment methods include purchase on account by bank transfer, purchase on account by direct debit and installment purchase.
 Some online stores offer only one of these BNPL payment methods, while others allow shoppers to choose between different options at the checkout.